Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 As a sole trader you don’t need to register your business with Companies House like a limited company does, so you won’t appear on the public register.
 Your personal details and business information are kept private – which might be particularly good news if you’re running a side-hustle in your spare time and don’t want your boss to know!

 There’s no separation between you and your sole trader business, so you can simply keep any profits for yourself.
 This can have its downsides though, because you’ll pay tax on your profits whether or not you take them out the business.
-There might also come a point where it’s more tax efficient to switch your business over and operate as a limited company instead.
+There might also come a point when it’s more tax efficient to switch your business over and operate as a limited company instead.

 Dissolving a limited company in order to become a sole trader can be a long-winded process, but making the switch from being a sole trader to incorporating a limited company is much more straightforward.